dnsimple/dnsimple-support/content/articles/domains-be.md

 ### Registration requirements for .BE domains

 To register a .BE domain, the registrant will receive a confirmation email from DNS Belgium.
-The registration will only be completed once the registrant confirms the email.
+The registration will only be completed after the registrant confirms the email.

 ![screenshot: dnsbelgium verification](/files/domains-be.png)